nhsconnect/Events-Management/pages/messages/messages/blood_spot_test_outcome_1.md

 ## Event Message Content

-The `Blood Spot Test Outcome` event message represents a change to a record of a blood spot test outcome in relation to a patient, creation, an update or deletion of the record.
+The `Blood Spot Test Outcome` event message represents a record of a blood spot test outcome in relation to a patient.
+Either creation, an update or deletion of the record.

  All "Blood Spot Test Outcome" event messages that are published to the NEMS **MUST** be created inline with guidance and requirements specified on this page and on the [Generic Event Message Requirements](explore_genreic_event_requirements.html) page.

 ## Bundle Structure